Higher School of Coaches: Overview

-During the Soviet period the school became famous for issuing licenses to coaches of the Soviet Top League and for the first 10 years of the school's existence 193 persons received diplomas of the higher qualification in football.
+During the Soviet period the school issued licenses to coaches of the Soviet Top League and for the first 10 years of the school's existence 193 persons received diplomas of the higher qualification in football.
 Out of those graduates 97 were members of the Communist Party of the Soviet Union, while among graduates were 11 sportspeople with a title of Merited Masters of Sports, 6 - Master of Sports, World Class, 156 - Master of Sports and candidates to Master of Sports.
 Thirty two graduates were delegated as coaches to teams of the Soviet Top League, 27 - to teams of the Soviet First League, 196 - to teams of the Soviet Second League, while another 16 were delegated to national teams of the USSR, republics or football governing agencies.

 Its practical applications students conducted in the School of Higher Sport Mastery of the State Central Institute of Physical Culture that was based at the Palace of Sports Izmailovo.

 The school was issuing top licenses for the Russian Football Union until 2012 when it was degraded and replaced as a top coaching school with the Academy of Coaching Mastery.